 The ferry is the most popular way to get to the Aran Islands, and there are ferries to the Aran Islands from Galway running regularly throughout the year.
 Aran Island Ferries have offices in Galway and arrange transport to the ferry terminal in Ros a’ Mhíl (Rossaveel), or you can drive to the terminal yourself.
 Ferries to Inis Mór cost €25 return for an adult, with discounted rates for children, students, OAPs and large groups.
 If you want to take the shuttle bus transfer from Galway to the ferry terminal, it is an additional €9 per adult.
 Check the prices and timetable for Aran Island Ferries here.

-For our Inis Mór tour, we all took the shuttle bus from Galway which arrived in good time for the 10.30 am ferry to Inis Mór.
-They recommend buying your ferry and transport tickets in advance, which you can do at their office in Galway, or online.
+For our Inis Mór tour with Shamrocker Adventuress, we all took the shuttle bus from Galway which arrived in good time for the 10.30 am ferry to Inis Mór.
+The ferry company recommend buying your ferry and transport tickets in advance, which you can do at their office in Galway, or online.
 The ferries are comfortable, but the crossing can get choppy if its windy, so if you suffer from motion sickness come prepared!